nvs/lua-stormlib/README.md

     -- corrupting the archive if the executing program exits unexpectedly. file:setvbuf ('full')

-    -- Writing more than the stated size will error, and the file will not -- be finalized.
-    file:write ('text', 'more text', 5, 'and more')
+    -- Writing more than the stated size will error. file:write ('text', 'more text', 5, 'and more')

     -- The total amount of written data must equal the size stated on